-The personal care assistance (PCA) program helps people with common daily activities so that they can be more independent in their homes and communities.
-Most PCA services are at home, but they can also help people wherever their daily activities take them, like the supermarket, at work, or at the library.
+Community First Services and Supports (CFSS) help people with common daily activities so that they can be more independent in their homes and communities.
+Most CFSS services are at home, but they can also help people wherever their daily activities take them, like the supermarket, at work, or at the library.

-PCA services are for people who get Medical Assistance (MA) benefits and need help with the types of physical care and other supports that a personal care assistant performs.
+CFSS services are for people who get Medical Assistance (MA) benefits and need help with physical care and other supports from a paid worker.
 Some people with MinnesotaCare also qualify.

 How It Helps

-This program pays for a personal care assistant (PCA) who can help you with physical care like dressing, bathing, grooming, eating, toileting, transferring, mobility, and positioning.
+CFSS pays for a support worker who can help you with physical care like dressing, bathing, grooming, eating, toileting, transferring, mobility, and positioning.

-You can find out more about PCA services on the Minnesota Department of Human Services (DHS) website.
+You can find out more about CFSS on the Minnesota Department of Human Services (DHS) website.

 How to Qualify

-To qualify, you must contact your local county or tribal human services office and ask for an assessment for PCA services.
-They’ll send a person to visit your home, review your health situation, and see how much and what types of help you need.
+To qualify, you must contact your local county or tribal human services office and ask for an assessment for Community First Services and Supports.
+They’ll send a person to visit you where you live, review your health situation, and see how much and what types of help you need.

-- Need help with the types of physical care and other supports that a personal care assistant performs related to physical disabilities, chronic disease, aging, behavioral diagnoses or mental illness
+- Need help with the types of physical care and other supports that a support worker performs related to physical disabilities, chronic disease, aging, behavioral diagnoses or mental illness

 - Can make your own decisions about care or have someone who can, and